 Health Care – Total Points: 30

-- Family & General Physicians per Capita: Full Weight (~1.76 Points)
+- Family Medicine Physicians per Capita: Double Weight (~2.40 Points)

-- Share of Geriatricians Required to Meet Estimated Need (Geriatrician Shortfall): Full Weight (~1.76 Points)
+- Share of Geriatricians Required to Meet Estimated Need (Geriatrician Shortfall): Double Weight (~2.40 Points)

 Note: This metric is based on Centers for Medicare & Medicaid Services’ ranking of public hospitals.

-- Share of Adults Aged 65 & Older with Good or Better Health: Full Weight (~1.76 Points)
+- Share of Population Aged 65 and Older with Good or Better Health: Full Weight (~1.20 Points)

-- Share of Adults Aged 65 Years and Older with Poor Mental Health: Full Weight (~1.76 Points)
+- Share of Population Aged 65 and Older with Poor Mental Health: Full Weight (~1.20 Points)

-Note: This metric refers to the share of adults 65 and older who reported their mental health was not good 14 or more days in the past 30 days.
+Note: This metric refers to the share of the population age 65 and older who reported their mental health was not good 14 or more days in the past 30 days.

-- Share of Adults Aged 65 & Older Who Are Physically Active: Full Weight (~1.76 Points)
+- Share of Population Aged 65 and Older Who Are Physically Active: Half Weight (~0.60 Points)

-- Share of Adults Aged 65 and Older Who Are Obese: Full Weight (~1.76 Points)
+- Share of Population Aged 65 and Older Who Are Obese: Half Weight (~0.60 Points)

-- Share of Adults 65 Years and Older with Inadequate Sleep: Full Weight (~1.76 Points)
+- Share of Population Aged 65 and Older with Inadequate Sleep: Full Weight (~1.20 Points)

-Note: This metric refers to the share of adults 65 and older who reported sleeping less than seven hours in a 24 hour period on average.
+Note: This metric refers to the share of adults age 65 and older who reported sleeping fewer than seven hours in a 24-hour period on average.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Federal Bureau of Investigation, Council for Community and Economic Research, U.S. Bureau of Labor Statistics, Retirement Living Information Center, Genworth Financial, United Health Foundation, County Health Rankings, Centers for Disease Control and Prevention, Centers for Medicare & Medicaid Services, Charity Navigator, Gallup Healthways, GolfLink, The Tax Foundation, America's Scenic Byways, NOAA Office for Coastal Management, U.S. News & World Report, Institute for Health Metrics and Evaluation, and WalletHub research.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Federal Bureau of Investigation, Council for Community and Economic Research, U.S. Bureau of Labor Statistics, Genworth Financial, United Health Foundation, Centers for Disease Control and Prevention, Corporation for National and Community Service, Centers for Medicare & Medicaid Services, Charity Navigator, Gallup Healthways, GolfLink, The Tax Foundation, America's Scenic Byways, NOAA Office for Coastal Management, U.S. News & World Report, The Kiplinger Washington Editors, County Health Rankings, The COVID Tracking Project, County Health Rankings and WalletHub research.